kstaniek/condoor-old/docs/api/exceptions.rst

 This chapter describes all the exceptions used by condoor module.

-.. automodule:: condoor.exceptions
+.. automodule:: condoor

-.. autoclass:: GeneralError
+.. autoexception:: GeneralError
    :show-inheritance:

    This is a base class for all exceptions raised by condoor module.